-Under the CG Manual and applicable laws and regulations, the Chairman helps prepare the agenda and signs several corporate and financial documents of the Company, including the SEC Form 17-A, Statement Management's Responsibility for Financial Statements of the Company, and the minutes of meetings (and beginning 2013, Annual the Corporate Governance Report).

-Under applicable laws and regulations, the CEO signs several corporate financial documents of the Company, including the SEC 17-A and Form the Statement of Management's Responsibility for Financial Statements of the Company (and beginning 2013, the Annual Corporate Governance Report).
+^{} Term as director commenced on May 20, 2014 as disclosed to the SEC through an SEC Form 17-C filed on May 21, 2014 consideration the suggestions of the CEO, Management and the directors; and (iii) maintain qualitative and timely lines of communication and information between the Board and Management.
+Deliverables Under the CG Manual and applicable laws and regulations, the Chairman helps prepare the agenda and signs several corporate and financial documents of the Company, including the SEC Form 17-A, the Statement of Management's Responsibility for Financial Statements of the Company, and the minutes of meetings (and beginning 2013, the Annual Corporate Governance Report).
+Under applicable laws and regulations, the CEO signs several corporate and financial documents of the Company, including the SEC Form 17-A and the Statement of Management's Responsibility for Financial Statements of the Company (and beginning 2013, the Annual Corporate Governance Report).